nglvnyls/deures/README.md

 # DEURES
 (README HAS TO BE UPDATED)

-tHIS IS THE READMEE OF [FWITTER](https://github.com/fauna-brecht/fwitter)
+THIS IS THE README OF [FWITTER](https://github.com/fauna-brecht/fwitter)

 This project is an example of how to a 'real-world' app with highly dynamic data in a serverless fashion using React hooks, FaunaDB, and Cloudinary.
 Since FaunaDB was developed by ex-Twitter engineers, a Twitter-like application felt like an appropriately sentimental choices so we call this serverless baby ‘Fwitter’.